 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This concept book, humor is a hardcover edition that was published by Knopf Books for Young Readers on April 20, 1998 and has 64 pages.
+concept book, humor that was published by Knopf Books for Young Readers on April 20, 1998 and has 64 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Sneetches and Other Stories, Horton Hatches the Egg & Horton Hears a Who!, Green Eggs and Ham, The Bippolo Seed and Other Lost Stories, The Lorax, Daisy-Head Mayzie, Thidwick the Big-Hearted Moose, The King's Stilts, Scrambled Eggs Super!, Bartholomew and the Oobleck, Horton and the Kwuggerbug and More Lost Stories, You're Only Old Once!, My Many Colored Days, McElligot's Pool, If I Ran the Circus, Sleep Book, I Can Lick 30 Tigers Today! and Other Stories, I Had Trouble in Getting to Solla Sollew, Oh, the Places You’ll Go!

 Oh, no!
 It’s a terrible thing as Dr. Seuss takes a look at conformity versus freedom!
 Dr. Seuss created Hooray for Diffendoofer Day!, and Jack Prelutsky finished this story while Lane Smith did the illustrations.
 A picture book for children ages 4–8.

 The kids will love this!
 There are lots of opportunities for laughing and coming up with ideas for other kinds of classes besides the ones that Miss Bobble and Miss Fribble teach…among others.
 There’s Miss Clotte’s overzealousness and Mr. Plunger’s inventiveness.
 Yep, lots of opportunities to be imaginative with the kids!